 Some of you may be aware that I’m a big fan of Mortimer’s chocolate powders.
 I find them absolutely fabulous for chocolate bakes because you don’t need to melt anything.
-The chocolate is already ground down to a powder, so it can go straight into the mix.
-There’s less fuss and less washing up.
+They have thoughtfully ground down the chocolate to a powder, so we don’t have to do anything.
+It can go straight into the mix.
+That mans less fuss and less washing up.

 The powders also make excellent hot chocolates.
 Not only do they taste good, but the chocolate melts quickly and easily.
 The dark chocolates are both 70%, but come from two different continents: one from Ecuador and one from West Africa.
 I’ve reviewed these in this spicy dark chocolate cake post, so I won’t repeat my findings here.
 The fruity West African, however, worked particularly well in these rich chocolate scones.

 The white couverture powder is equally impressive and contains 40% cocoa solids, which is much higher than many brands.
 Flavoured with natural vanilla, it is free from both gluten and soya.
 I’ve used it in various recipes, but you can find specific mention in my red gooseberry cakes and burnt butter cupcakes.
 I have to confess that I’ve not tried this as a hot chocolate, but for those with a sweet tooth, I expect it would make a very nice drink indeed.